-It's one of the most persistently enticing sirens to beckon the SETI community: a major telescope that can be dedicated to the search.
+The Allen Telescope Array is a response to one of the most enticing sirens to beckon the SETI community: a major telescope that can be dedicated to the search.
 Despite the seductiveness of this idea, construction of an instrument designed to meet the requirements of full-time SETI has always foundered on the large costs.

-That situation is changing.
-Thanks to the far-sighted benevolence of technologists Paul Allen (co-founder of Microsoft) and Nathan Myhrvold (former Chief Technology Officer for Microsoft), a new telescope is being constructed that will allow a targeted SETI search to proceed 24 hours a day, 7 days a week.
+That situation has changed.
+Thanks to the far-sighted benevolence of many donors, including technologistsPaul Allen (co-founder of Microsoft) and Nathan Myhrvold (former Chief Technology Officer for Microsoft), the first 42 elements of the ATA are conducting SETI searches every day of the week.

 In addition, it is easy to expand an array by merely buying additional antennas and connecting them into the system.
 Single, large dish antennas are not amenable to such simple improvement.
 The bottom line is compelling.
-Because of its ability to study many areas on the sky at once, with more channels and for 24 hours a day, the Allen Telescope Array will be able to check out a truly significant sample of the cosmic haystack.
+Because of its ability to study many areas on the sky at once, with more channels and every day of the week, the Allen Telescope Array will be able to check out a truly significant sample of the cosmic haystack.
 This is not an incremental step forward: the Allen Telescope Array will increase the stellar reconnaissance by orders of magnitude.
 It is a very large step for SETI research.

 By introducing a secondary mirror and a surrounding shroud, the antenna is less likely to pick up noisy radiation from the (relatively hot) ground surrounding the telescope.
 Moving the reflector assembly off-center minimizes the chance of terrestrial signals bouncing off the antenna structures and interfering with our study of cosmic emissions.
 This offset design has also been used for the 100 m Robert C. Byrd Telescope, which is in operation in West Virginia.